 Flooding is the most common risk to Northland, threatening human life, disrupting communications and access, damaging property and reducing primary production.
 There is detailed information on flooding and the environmental effects of flooding in the 2002 SOE report.

 Northland was hit with two significant storm events in 2007, causing severe flooding throughout the region.
 The first was in March and the second was in July.
-For more information on these floods refer to Case Study 1: Flood event 29 March 2007 in the surface water quantity chapter or the detailed NIWA and MetService reports available on the Regional Council website at the following link:
+For more information on these floods refer to Case Study 1: Flood event 29 March 2007 in the surface water quantity chapter or the detailed NIWA and MetService reports.

 A tsunami is a natural phenomenon that results when a large volume of water is displaced causing a series of waves to be generated, most commonly due to earthquakes causing sea floor displacement.
 Tsunamis can devastate coastal communities causing inundation, strong currents, contamination and other effects.